matthias-weissenbacher/KFC/README.md

 # KFC
-Koopman Forward Conservative Q-learning enabling Exploration
+Koopman Forward Conservative Q-learning from the paper [Koopman Q-learning: Offline Reinforcement Learning via Symmetries of Dynamics](https://arxiv.org/abs/2111.01365).

-# Codebase for CQL and KFC
+# CQL and KFC
-Self-contained implementation of  KFC, CQL and S4RL (CQL-Noise).
+Self-contained implementation of  [KFC](https://arxiv.org/abs/2111.01365), [CQL](https://arxiv.org/abs/2006.04779) and [S4RL](https://arxiv.org/abs/2103.06326) (CQL-Noise).
 Based on SAC.
-Copyright Matthias Weissenbacher.
-Please do not distribute.
+Supplemnatry code to the KFC-paper.

+# Disclaimer
+The CQL codebase differs from the one used in the paper; thus this code won't reproduce the reults in the KFC-paper.
+We may release the full CQL codebase in the future.
+Meanhwile have fun & stay foolish;) THe KFC part is indentical to the one in the paper so it may be integrated into your own propoerly benchmarked CQL-codebase.

 # Requirements
 Tested on [D4RL](https://github.com/rail-berkeley/d4rl) and [Mujoco](http://www.mujoco.org/) continuous control tasks in [OpenAI gym](https://gym.openai.com/).

 # Usage
-To run the baseline experiments run the following for CQL:
+To run the CQL-"baseline" experiments run the following for CQL:
 ```
 nohup python3 -u main.py \
         --env  "halfcheetah-medium-v0" \